magenizr/Magenizr_ResetUiBookmarks/README.md

 ```

 ## Features
-* A red button `Reset UI Bookmarks` is available on the `Account Settings` page for each admin user.
+* A red button `Reset UI Bookmarks` within your `Account Settings` page as well as on `System > Permissions > All Users > {User} > User Info`.
 * Once a admin user hits the button `Reset UI Bookmarks`, it will clear the history of state of filters, column positions or applied sorting which are stored in the MySQL table `ui_bookmark`.
 * Choose between the options `All Bookmarks`, `Saved Filters Only` and `Keep Saved Filters`

 ## Usage
-Go to your `Account Settings` and hit the button `Reset UI Bookmarks` to clear the bookmarks and wait for the confirmation `Your UI bookmarks were cleared successfully`.
+Simply hit the button `Reset UI Bookmarks` to clear the bookmarks and wait for the confirmation `Your UI bookmarks were cleared successfully`.
 After that all filters and grid settings are set back to default.
 More details are available in the attached user guide.

 ## Support
 If you experience any issues, don't hesitate to open an issue on [Github](https://github.com/magenizr/Magenizr_Debugger/issues).
 For a custom build, don't hesitate to contact us on [Magento Marketplace](https://marketplace.magento.com/partner/magenizr).